-Transfer credit summary-is a specialized document issued by the Office of the Registrar which indicates courses that have been approved towards a student's degree program.
+Transfer credit summary-is a specialized document issued by the Office of the Registrar which indicates courses that have been approved for transfer credit.
 The transfer credit summary is normally sent to students when the evaluation of their previous education is completed, when a student is notified of a final grade, and upon the student's request.